muhme/scripts/README.md

 # scripts
-Shell scripts to automate various tasks in Unix-based systems.
+Shell and Python scripts for various tasks in Unix-based systems.

 * check.sh – File consistency check, e.g. on a USB stick
+* json2yml.py - converts JSON file format from stdin to YAML on stdout
 * phmf.sh – prevent hidden mac folders, e.g. on a USB stick on Mac OS X
+* yml2json.py - converts YAML file format from stdin to JSON on stdout